UU-IM-EU/slutuppgift-1/README.md

 Mac OSX comes with Git already installed.

 ## Set up using Anaconda
-The most straightforward way to install the requirements if you do not already have Python 3 installed is to download and install Anaconda for Python 3.
+The most straightforward way to install the requirements if you do not already have Python 3 installed is to download and install [Anaconda for Python 3](https://www.anaconda.com/download/).

-Download and install  [graphviz](http://graphviz.org/download/) for MacOSX.
+Download and install [graphviz](http://graphviz.org/download/) for Mac OSX.

 Download or `git clone` (from the Terminal) this repository to your computer.